 That's a great question, as a kid I had no real ideas of what I wanted to do when I got older but I was always very active playing almost every sport I could.
 Even at the end of high school, I had no real set idea of what I wanted to do, so I started out in an undergraduate Sports Science degree.
 Subsequently, I completed my masters in Exercise Rehabilitation, where I discovered how beneficial exercise can be and I knew wanted to use the knowledge and skills I had developed to help people improve their health and wellness through exercise.

 As a result of a little hard work I was also offered a PhD position.
-Which brings me to today where I am juggling both my work as an EP and my studies at the University.
+Which brings me to today where I am juggling both my work as an Exercise Physiologist (EP) and my studies at the University.

 Can you briefly describe your research project?